-Community dock was devised and proposed within a framework of evolutionist institutional design based on the concepts and ideas of evolutionary economics.
-Evolutionist institutional design provides a new socio-economic policy theory that will successfully guide a socio-economy to evolve in a more desirable direction intentionally by altering 'outer institutions' (monetary, educational, medical and welfare institutions etc., formed according to laws and regulations) as well as 'inner institutions' (social value, norm and motives widely shared by such community members as local residents, corporations, organizations and governments).
+Community dock was devised and proposed within a framework of evolutionist institutional design based on the concepts and ideas of evolutionary economics (Nishibe 2004).
+Evolutionist institutional design provides a new socioeconomic policy theory that will successfully guide a socioeconomy to evolve in a more desirable direction intentionally by altering 'outer institutions' (monetary, educational, medical and welfare institutions etc., formed according to laws and regulations) as well as 'inner institutions' (social value, norm and motives widely shared by such community members as local residents, corporations, organizations and governments).
 Community dock is a practical policy instrument that enhances the effectiveness and validity of a given set of outer institutions by spontaneous change of inner institutions through self-evaluation and self-correction by community members.
-In this paper, 'community dock' will be discussed as a specific evaluation method with different characteristics gleaned from pre-existing policy methods (Nishibe, Kusago, 2010; Nishibe, Kusago, Hashimoto, and Kichiji, 2010).
-In this paper, we will discuss the concepts, needs, features, and implications of community dock and its methodology.
+In this paper, 'community dock' will be discussed as a specific evaluation method with different characteristics gleaned from pre-existing policy methods (Nishibe and Kusago 2010; Nishibe et al. 2010a, b).
+In this paper, we will discuss the concepts, needs, features and implications of community dock and its methodology.

+2 'Community dock': a practical method for spontaneous institution-altering policy-making

-2. 'Community Dock': A Practical Method for Spontaneous Institution Altering Policy-making 'Community dock' adopts a completely new idea and method, so it is natural to ask such questions as how it has been conceptualized, what it aims to do, and who implements it and how.
-Here we will explain community dock by answering those questions.
+'Community dock' adopts a completely new idea and method, so it is natural to ask such questions as how it has been conceptualized, what it aims to do and who implements it and how.
+Here, we will explain community dock by answering those questions.

-2-1 What is Human Dock?
+2.1 What is human dock?